blueplanet15/HandController/README.md

 Hold your left mouse button and move it around to turn your perspective horizontally and vertically!

+BP15's CHANGES:

+press right bracket on your keyboard to toggle capturing (might be broken)

 ## Why can't I join non moddeds?

 The mod doesn't allow you to join non moddeds because it's to prevent room hopping and cheating.